Bogomil

 Why was Bogomilism considered dangerous?

-Bogomilism was considered dangerous because it challenged the authority of the established church and state by rejecting the sacraments, church hierarchy, and the Old Testament.
+Bogomilism was considered dangerous because it challenged the authority of the established church and state by rejecting the church hierarchy, sacraments, and the Old Testament.
 Its dualistic belief that the material world was created by the devil undermined the church's teachings on creation and salvation.

 What exactly did Bogomil teach?